Browse: Abasto Mall

 Grand Shopping Center in Buenos Aires

-As far as shopping goes, it is full of mainstream clothes stores, and it boasts over 250 brands to choose from, including major labels like Nike, Lacoste and YSL.
+As far as shopping goes, it is full of mainstream clothes stores, including major labels like Nike, Lacoste and Adidas.
 A bit logo-happy, but the building itself quite beautiful and unique (see right).
-And if size matters, it is one of the largest malls in the city of Buenos Aires (along with its newer, more modern counterpart, Dot Shopping in Saavedra, and Unicenter, the biggest mall in Argentina, which is technically outside the city limits).
+And if size matters, it is one of the largest malls in the city of Buenos Aires (along with its newer, more modern counterparts, Dot Shopping in Saavedra, and Unicenter, the biggest mall in Argentina, which is technically outside the city limits).

 This area of Abasto also has played a major role in the social and tango history of Buenos Aires, and for those reasons alone it is worth a quick visit, even if you are not interested in the shops inside.
-And there is also a range of things to see and do inside the center, which can be found near the end of this blog post.
+And there is also a range of things to see and do inside the center..

 History of the Mercado de Abasto